debcuyler/bellybutton/README.md

 	- The participants demographic information

 ## Summary
 Each time the participant ID is changed, all graphics update to the information matching the ID.
 The web page is also mobile responsive and can be viewed on a variety of mobile devices.
+The website can be viewed at https://debcuyler.github.io/bellybutton/